Back to Tutorials

 According to Wikipedia, OpenAI is an American artificial intelligence research organization headquartered in San Francisco, consisting of a for-profit public benefit corporation partially controlled by a nonprofit foundation.
 The company developed the GPT family of models, DALL-E [2] text-to-image models, and Sora text-to-video models.
 For enterprise teams relying on these capabilities, downtime and latency fluctuations can directly impact revenue and user experience.

-We'll build a comprehensive monitoring stack that tracks API uptime, response latencies, error rates, and model-specific performance.
+We'll build a thorough monitoring stack that tracks API uptime, response latencies, error rates, and model-specific performance.
 This system will help you detect issues before they affect end users, optimize cost by identifying underperforming endpoints, and maintain service level agreements (SLAs) with confidence.

 Understanding the Monitoring Architecture